elliotjreed/php-ai/README.md

 echo 'Response from AI: ' . $response->getContent() . \PHP_EOL;
 ```

-You can provide a system prompt (Claude) / developer (OpenAI) prompt too (previously called a "role"), as well as additional context, data, examples, setting the temperature (between 0 and 1, basically how "creative" you want the AI to be), and the maximum tokens to use (recommended if the user input is from a indirect source, for example an online chatbot):
+You can also include a system prompt.
+This takes priority in terms of instructions over the user prompts.
+For example, you could let the LLM know what role it is taking on.

 ```php
 <?php